Tweagan11/website-html/README.md

     JSON - Parse or Stringify, always one or the other!

 Lots of initializing and installing packages with npm and node.js!
-Express, mongodb and uuid are all pretty standard towards making a website. pm2 also helps with server management and daemons running in the backgroud
+Express, mongodb and uuid are all pretty standard towards making a website. pm2 also helps with server management and daemons running in the background

+mongodb is great paired with Atlas Mongo.
+Be sure to use credentials that are stored on your environment (either through ssh or through the system variables) and not on the acutal git repository.
+That allows hackers to come in and steal everything you hold dearly and love.